michael-cannon/edd-retroactive-licensing/readme.txt

 * License provisioning email and configuration options
 * Optional retroactive license processing or not
 * Sends email to product buyer and admin after license generation
+* Select which products to process retroactive licensing for

 = Settings Options =

 **Extensions**

 * Contact Page Link - This is a feedback page for users to contact you.
+* Allowed Products - These products have licensing enabled.
+Check the products you want retroactive licensing to work with.

 **License Provisioning**